By Katie Hannon Michel & Patrick Glass

 This blog post is part of the Public Health Law Academy, which delivers online trainings on the use of law and policy to improve population health outcomes.
 The Public Health Law Academy is supported by ChangeLab Solutions and CDC.

-Register online for Part 2 of our webinar series, The ABC’s of Administrative Law in Public Health Practice, which elaborates on many of the concepts introduced in this blog post.
-You can also watch a recording of Part 1 online.
-This webinar series was co-hosted by CDC, NACCHO, and ChangeLab Solutions.
+The ABC’s of Administrative Law in Public Health Practice webinar, which elaborates on many of the concepts introduced in this blog post, was co-hosted by CDC, NACCHO, and ChangeLab Solutions.